keolo/keolo-com/content/posts/how-to-build-an-ehr/discovery-and-planning.md

 Once we've captured the high-level events and interactions, we can proceed to create a more detailed event storm for the Appointment Scheduling process, aka [Appointment Scheduling: Domain Model](#appointment-scheduling-domain-model).

-## Appointment Scheduling: Domain Model
+## Appointment scheduling: domain model

-> The **Appointment Scheduling: Domain Model** is the process-level event storm for scheduling appointments.
+> The **Appointment scheduling: domain model** is the process-level event storm for scheduling appointments.
 It's a detailed view of the Appointment Scheduling flow derived from the [EHR: Big Picture Event Storm](#ehr-big-picture-event-storm).

 The system involves managing patient appointments and schedules by coordinating between patients, practitioners, and admins, viewing/reserving available time slots, handling appointment requests/notifications, and managing appointment statuses from scheduling to completion/cancellation.